Get exclusive member benefits & effect social change. Join Today

-The kidneys play several vital roles in maintaining health.
+Your kidneys play several vital roles in maintaining your health.
 One of their most important jobs is to filter waste materials from the blood and expel them from the body as urine.
-The kidneys also help control the levels of water and various minerals in the body.
-In addition, they are critical to the production of:
+The kidneys also help control the levels of water and various essential minerals in the body.
+In addition, they’re critical to the production of:

 If your doctor thinks your kidneys may not be working properly, you may need kidney function tests.
 These are simple blood and urine tests that can identify problems with your kidneys.

-A number of symptoms may indicate a problem with your kidneys.
-These include
+Symptoms that may indicate a problem with your kidneys include:

 A single symptom may not mean something serious.
-However, when occurring simultaneously, these symptoms suggest that your kidneys are not working properly.
+However, when occurring simultaneously, these symptoms suggest that your kidneys aren’t working properly.
 Kidney function tests can help determine the reason.

-To test your kidney function, your doctor will order a set of tests that can be used together to estimate your glomerular filtration rate (GFR).
-The GFR tells the doctor how quickly your kidneys are clearing waste from your body.
-Tests include the following.
+To test your kidney function, your doctor will order a set of tests that can estimate your glomerular filtration rate (GFR).
+Your GFR tells your doctor how quickly your kidneys are clearing waste from your body.

 A urinalysis screens for the presence of protein and blood in the urine.
-There are many possible causes of protein in your urine, not all of which are related to disease.
+There are many possible reasons for protein in your urine, not all of which are related to disease.
 Infection increases urine protein, but so does a heavy physical workout.
-Because of this, your doctor may want to repeat this test after a few weeks to see if the results are similar.
+Your doctor may want to repeat this test after a few weeks to see if the results are similar.

-In addition to standard urine tests, your doctor may also ask you to provide a 24-hour urine sample (described below).
-This can be used to see how fast a waste product called creatinine is being cleared from your body.
+Your doctor may also ask you to provide a 24-hour urine collection sample.
+This can help doctors see how fast a waste product called creatinine is clearing from your body.
 Creatinine is a breakdown product of muscle tissue.

 This blood test examines whether creatinine is building up in your blood.
-Creatinine is usually completely filtered from the blood by the kidneys.
-Therefore, a high level of creatinine suggests a kidney problem.
+The kidneys usually completely filter creatinine from the blood.
+A high level of creatinine suggests a kidney problem.

-The BUN test also checks for waste products in your blood.
-BUN measures the amount of nitrogen in the blood.
+The blood urea nitrogen (BUN) test also checks for waste products in your blood.
+BUN tests measure the amount of nitrogen in the blood.
 Urea nitrogen is a breakdown product of protein.
-However, not all elevated BUN tests are caused by kidney damage.
+However, not all elevated BUN tests are due to kidney damage.
 Common medications, including large doses of aspirin and some types of antibiotics, can also increase your BUN.
-Therefore, it is important to tell your doctor about any medications or supplements that you take regularly.
+It’s important to tell your doctor about any medications or supplements that you take regularly.
 You may need to stop certain drugs for a few days before the test.

-A normal BUN is approximately 6 to 20 mg/dL of blood.
-A higher value could imply several different health problems.
+A normal BUN level is between 7 and 20.
+A higher value could suggest several different health problems.

 This test estimates how well your kidneys are filtering waste.
-The rate is calculated by taking several factors into account, such as:
+The test determines the rate by looking at factors, such as:

-Any result lower than 60 is a warning sign of kidney disease.
+Any result lower than 60 may be a warning sign of kidney disease.

 Kidney function tests usually require a 24-hour urine sample and a blood test.

-A 24-hour urine sample is used for a creatinine clearance test.
+A 24-hour urine sample is a creatinine clearance test.
 It gives your doctor an idea of how much creatinine your body expels over a single day.

 On the day that you start the test, urinate into the toilet as you normally would when you wake up.

 For the rest of the day and night, urinate into a special container provided by your doctor.
 Keep the container capped and refrigerated during the collection process.
-Make sure to clearly label the container and to tell other family members why it is in the refrigerator.
+Make sure to label the container clearly and to tell other family members why it’s in the refrigerator.